paulopez78/devops-tools/docs/k8s.md

 - ClusterIp, NodePort, LoadBalancer services types.
 - Kube DNS and services environment variables.
 - Endpoints and readiness probes.
+- Rolling updates examples with naked pods, replicasets and deployments.
+- maxSurge, minUnavailable, revisionHistoryLimit and minReadySeconds

 All the `kubectl` examples are in the file `k8s-network.sh`